 Bassist • Educator • Arranger/Composer • Songwriter

-Dr. David Baker is a bassist, arranger, composer, and educator based in Utah.
+Dr. David Ian Baker is a bassist, arranger, composer, and educator based in Utah.
 He currently serves as Assistant Professor and Area Coordinator of Jazz & Commercial Music at Utah Valley University, where he directs the Jazz Orchestra and oversees the jazz and commercial music programs.
 He is also the Director of Westmoon Records—a blind peer-reviewed label under non-profit organization Hot House West that supports local artists through the full recording and release process—and serves as Staff Arranger and bassist for the Hot House West Swing Orchestra.
 David was a key resource as Hot House West acquired non-profit status and served previously as an Interim Board Member (2023-2024) and the Director of Programs (2023-2024).
 In addition, he maintains the role of Webmaster for the Utah chapter of the American String Teachers Association (ASTA).

 David was raised in a musical family in the suburbs of Atlanta, Georgia.
 His grandmother was a pianist and singer in New Orleans, his mother played flute in local pit orchestras, and his brother was a jazz guitarist.
 These early influences led to a deep love of music across genres—particularly bebop, swing, blues, and acoustic roots traditions.
-He began playing violin as a child and later studied classical violin at the Schwob School of Music at Columbus State University.
+He began playing violin as a child and later studied classical violin and viola at the Schwob School of Music at Columbus State University.
 During that time, he gigged on electric bass in local jazz fusion, blues, and honky tonk bands.
 In 2013, he made the switch to double bass, which remains his primary instrument today.

 Since then, David has built a career at the intersection of performance, education, arranging, and community organizing.
-He averages 150 performances annually.
+He averages 180 performances annually.
 He’s an active member of the Hot House West Swing Orchestra, Nathan Royal Trio, Pompe n’ Honey, and The Elderblossoms.

 He’s a familiar face at community jam sessions and workshops, mentoring up-and-coming musicians and helping to build Utah’s musical ecosystem.
 His academic research centers on early jazz history and the roles of pluralism and religion in shaping the music.
 In 2022, he published the article "Opening the Door: Using Pluralism as a Philosophical Lens in the Jazz History Classroom" in Jazz Education in Research and Practice (Indiana University Press).

-DISCOGRAPHY:
+COMPLETE DISCOGRAPHY:

 2025

-Mrs. Lucky - Bryn Ripley (Westmoon Records) [Bass]
+Mrs. Lucky - Bryn Ripley (Westmoon Records WMR2508) [Bass]

 "Barlow Knife" (SINGLE) - The Elderblossoms [Bass, Engineering, Mixing, Mastering]

-"Side Saddle" (SINGLE). - Pompe n' Honey (Westmoon Records) [Bass, Engineering, Mixing, Mastering]
+"Side Saddle" (SINGLE). - Pompe n' Honey (Westmoon Records WMR2502S2) [Bass, Engineering, Mixing, Mastering]

-"If I Had a Dog" (SINGLE) - Pompe n' Honey (Westmoon Records) [Bass, Engineering, Mixing, Mastering]
+"If I Had a Dog" (SINGLE) - Pompe n' Honey (Westmoon Records WMR2502S1) [Bass, Engineering, Mixing, Mastering]

 2024